wtsi-hgi/bdist/README.md

 to process, either directly or through a FOFN, *must* not exceed the LSF `MAX_JOB_ARRAY_SIZE` parameter, set in `lsb.params` (default 1000).

+### Lazy Mode

+By default, the values to the `-c` and `--fofn` flags are checked: commands are checked to see if they're actual commands; and each file in the FOFN will be checked to see if it actually is a file.
+The purpose of this is to fail early, before submitting potentially erroneous jobs to your cluster.

+However, a command on your cluster's workers may not be available on the dispatch node and a large FOFN will take time to check through, at the expense of IO.
+These checks can therefore be bypassed by using their uppercase counterparts: `-C` and `--FOFN`, respectively.

 ### Options

 You may optionally pass some `bsub`(1) options: